 Life is Too Short to Do Something You Hate

 Okay maybe a slight exaggeration but there are a lot.
-The ESL market is in no way in decline here).
+The ESL market is in no way in decline here.

-When I accepted my role of death at the Lykeion school, the Recruiter advised me that there were no jobs in central Seoul, and that I should take this one if I hoped to teach in Korea that year.
+When I accepted my role of death at the Lykeion school, the Recruiter advised me that there were no jobs in central Seoul and that I should take this one if I hoped to teach in Korea that year.
 I later learned that that was BS and got a lesson in not being naive!

 Teaching at a bad place will taint your experience of being in Korea.
-Korea is an incredible and beautiful country and you should experience all of that without stress, anxiety and abuse.
+Korea is an incredible and beautiful country and you should experience all of that without stress, anxiety, and abuse.

 Why Do Teachers Stick Bad Contracts?

 This attitude causes people to sweep issues under the rug, or normalise things that are not acceptable.
 Cultural differences and local norms get tied in with poor and abusive working conditions.

 While I fully acknowledge that the Korean working environment may be “stricter” as compared to what you are used to, it should never be abusive.

 These are people who have left their lives behind and moved to a foreign country to teach and help people.
-Sticking terrible work conditions and accepting it is just as bad as midnight running in my eyes: It sets a precedence that ill treatment is okay and it is not.
+Sticking terrible work conditions and accepting it is just as bad as midnight running in my eyes: It sets a precedent that ill-treatment is okay and it is not.